 My work on highlighting the accessibility of R for blind users was published in the June 2013 issue of the R Journal.
 A pdf can be downloaded from the link at the bottom of this page, or by visiting the journal's page copy of this

 2013 R Journal article

 The full citation is:

 One problem highlighted in this article was the loss of focus in R's terminal window under Windows 7 and Vista.
 The problem exists for users of every screen reader we've tested (JAWS, NVDA, WindowEyes, and Cobra).
+Thankfully, the problem went away in Windows 10.
 In January 2014, Dr Robert Erhardt (Assistant Professor of Mathematics at Wake Forest University) contacted me with a solution.
 His suggestion is to hit the ALT key when the focus gets lost.
 I've tested this with JAWS 14 and R3.0.2 running under Windows 7 and it worked for me.
 The editors of the R Journal accepted an addendum to the 2013 article which was printed in the June 2014 issue.
 Get the addendum to the 2013 R Journal article but please cite the 2013 article to help get its citation count higher.

 I established a blind R Users Group (BlindRUG) email list in late January 2015 so that those of us using R can bounce ideas off one another.
 I intend to promote the updates to the BrailleR package on this list.
 To join the list, send a message to:

 While I believe R is the best option for blind users, it is not perfect.
 There is still room to improve the user experience, especially for novice users.
 The BraileR add-on package is under development.
 More details on the BrailleR Project homepage.
 Last version used: 4.2.2

 R Commander (Rcmdr for short)